Elypha/lightened-posts-NGA/README.md

 ## Tips

 The data are saved in `localstorage.uid_list`.
-If you want to wipe them manually please active this line at the beginning of the script, and then come back and refresh the nga page.
+If you want to wipe them manually please active this line at the beginning of the script, save it and then come back and refresh the nga page.
 ```bash
 //CLEAR
 //localstorage.removeItem(uid_list)